jlinoff/pam/README.md

 more about why this is beneficial in the
 [Security Considerations](#security-considerations) section.

-This is the default hidden view of a password with [Enable Editable Field Name](#enable-editable-field-name) preference set which shows the name of the field.
+This is the default hidden view of a password with the [Enable Editable Field Name](#enable-editable-field-name) preference set which shows the name of the field.
 In this case "password".
 You can see that the password value is